 I started playing piano when I was eight years old, and have been taking lessons with my mentor, legendary Cincinnati-based and world-renowned boogie/blues player Ricky Nye ever since.
 In addition to Ricky, my biggest influences are Pinetop Perkins, Big Joe Duskin, and Professor Longhair.
 I’ve also learned a lot from listening to the greats such as Otis Spann, Sunnyland Slim, and of course, Ray Charles.

-I just finished recording my first album with Ricky on drums, Chris Douglas on bass, and my Dad, Aron Levin on guitar.
+I recorded my first album with Ricky on drums, Chris Douglas on bass, and my Dad, Aron Levin on guitar.
 It reflects all of my influences over the years, and my originals never stray far from my roots.
-I hope you have as much fun listening to the album as I had making it.